taraqfarhan/ggl/README.md

 # ggl : Search google from the terminal (and many more)

-This is an another life-changing python script to automate a process which will prolly save your 5-10 seconds of your time.
+This is another life-changing python script to automate a process which will prolly save your 5-10 seconds of your time.
 Of course, you as a programmer need this kinda productivity.
 You don't need to thank me.
 If you really insist, I won't mind tho.

 You can search: